vaidehi3112/Predict-Customer-Ratings-using-PySpark/README.md

 # Predict-Customer-Ratings-using-PySpark

 Online shopping has become increasingly popular in recent years.
 Global e-commerce sales are expected to reach 6.3 trillion in 2023.
 This represents a growth of 10.4\% from 2022.
 The United States is expected to be the largest e-commerce market in 2023, with sales of 1.1 trillion dollars.
-This growth is being driven by a number of factors, including the convenience and affordability of online shopping, as well as the wide variety of products that are available online\cite{r7}.
+This growth is being driven by a number of factors, including the convenience and affordability of online shopping, as well as the wide variety of products that are available online.

 ### Problem Statement